aiscience-22/UA_War/README.md

 ![img1.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img1.png)

 We decided to limit ourselves to dates from February 24th (starting war date) to August 12th.
-We hoped to answer the following question:
+We hoped to answer the following questions:
 * When were the earliest and latest tweets in this dataset created?
 * Visualize tweet frequency by date
 * How many languages are in this dataset?
-* What percentage of the tweets is in English (en)?
+* What percentage of the tweets are in English (en)?
 * How many symbols do the shortest and longest tweet contain?
 * What are the locations of Twitter users in this Dataset?
 * What are the scores for negative, neutral, and positive sentiments?
-* Which model should we use first use for prediction?
+* Which model should we use for prediction?
 * How can we improve prediction?

 # Data exploration phase of the project

 ## Twitter data preprocessing

 In total, we have 161 files with the tweets about Russian-Ukrainian War, totaling 12 Gb, but it is too much data for the first segment of our project, where we want to just play with the data and draft out the project.
-Due to that, we chose to preprocess the August data only and see what we can say about them.
+Due to that, we chose to preprocess the August data only and see what we can glean from it.

 The raw dataset for 12 days of August has 1849926 rows and 28 columns.
-The earliest tweet was at 2022-08-01 00:00:00, and the latest was at 2022-08-12 23:59:58, which means that data is correct, it is all August tweets.
+The earliest tweet was at 2022-08-01 00:00:00, and the latest was at 2022-08-12 23:59:58, which means that data is correct, the tweets are all from August.

 We can see, that the amount of tweets and their frequency is significantly different day by day.
 Most likely, this difference correlates with the state of the war, news about it, but this hypothesis needs to be tested.